 De Gaulle's constitution is overwhelmingly accepted by the electorate on 28 September.
-It gives the president a leading role in most aspects of politics and the power to rule by decree, dissolve the National Assembly and call new elections.
+The constitution places the president at the centre of politics.
+The president has the power to rule by decree, dissolve the National Assembly and call new elections.
 The presidential term is seven years and incumbents are able to stand for reelection.

 The Gaullist party (Union for the New Republic) wins a majority at elections held in November.

 De Gaulle is elected as president of the Fifth French Republic on 21 December and inaugurated on 8 January 1959.

 In foreign relations, de Gaulle adopts an independent stance.
 He refuses to side with the US and pursues a policy of "détente and cooperation" with the Soviet Union, China and their satellites.
 In January 1964 he officially recognises the People's Republic of China.